Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/10-Functional-ProgrammingPt.2/Lesson10.md

 But...__*what specific programming problem*__ do functors solve?

-&mdash; **Problem:** When a value is wrapped in a context, you can’t apply a normal function to it.
+**Problem:** When a value is wrapped in a context, you can’t apply a normal function to it.

 ##### Example 1 - Using `map` with Optionals